 Make sure that your implementation follows the general guidelines:

-Open a Merge Request, and feel free to ping, assign, or send a direct message with the link to the Code Owners of the issue's impacted products.
+Open a Merge Request, and feel free to ping, assign, or send a direct message with the link to the Code Owners of the issue's impacted components.

 Go back to step 3 until the issue is completed.

 We conduct code reviews using the Merge Requests features on GitLab, and discussions should happen in the open, either on the Issue, the Merge Request, or the team-wide communication channel.

 Reviewers are selected by the Head of Product and in general, a reviewer reads the code, reads the issue, and then reviews the modified files by the Author.